CaptEmulation/nitrogen-website/source/guides/device/setup.md

 This guide builds on the [first steps guide](/guides/start/setup.md) where we built a connected computer webcam.
 The step we'll take in this guide is to connect a Raspberry Pi with an attached USB camera to Nitrogen.

-For this walkthrough, we'll use a [Raspberry Pi](http://www.adafruit.com/products/998), a USB webcam, and a 4GB SD flash card but any node.js capable embedded hardware platform should work as well.
+For this walkthrough, we'll use a [Raspberry Pi](http://www.adafruit.com/products/998), a USB webcam, and a 4GB SD flash card.

 To prepare our Raspberry Pi device to run Nitrogen applications, we need to: